RyanS07/RyanS07/README.md

 - Portainer to have a dashboard for monitoring and managing the cluster
 - Portainer agents to give Portainer observability into each RPI

 The networking between each service and the outside environment can be found below.
-The Swarm Load Balancer was responsible for redirecting all requests to any of the RPIs to the Flask server container.
+The Swarm Load Balancers redireced requests to any of the RPIs to the Flask server via the Ingress virtual network.
+The overlay virtual network connected the Flask server, Redis Pub/Sub, and Worker services together to facilitate the pipeline described above.

 RPI Networking Diagram
 ![alt text](https://github.com/RyanS07/RyanS07/blob/main/images/RPI%20Network%20Block%20Diagram.png)